Letter from the Editor

 Acknowledgments

-A huge thank you to the late Al Young, who served as our advisor and featured at SFPH events, to Jeannie Motherwell who has been amazingly generous with her time and talents, to Philip Lewenthal for photographing all the events and readings, and to Kit Kennedy, who has brought in so many fine poets, and who served as emcee at the SF Peace and Hope Fests.
+A huge thank you to the late Al Young, who served as our advisor and featured at SFPH events, to Jeannie Motherwell who has been amazingly generous with her time and talents, to Philip Lewenthal for photographing all the events and readings, and to Kit Kennedy, who has brought in so many fine poets and serving as emcee at the San Francisco Peace and Hope Fests.

 Elizabeth Hack